HEATlab/Prob-in-Ctrl/README.md

 #### LP.py
 Uses `PuLP` module to set up and solve several different LPs.
-These LPs are mostly attempts at linearizing the calculation for degree of strong controllability.
+These LPs are primarily attempts at linearizing the calculation for degree of strong controllability.
+The main structure of the constraints remains the same accross most of the programs, but there are many different types of objective functions used.

+#### probability.py
+Stores functions that, given conflicts from non-DC network, return the predicted probability of successful dispatch on those networks.
+##### Details
+The approximation here is an application of CLT to sums of uniformly distributed random variables.

 #### stn/stn.py
 Defines STN, Edge, and Vertex classes.